ferrous-systems/wasm-training-2022/book/src/tutorial/edge/final-code.md

 Some ideas on what to do next:

+* Did you even notice that this was compiled to WebAssembly?
+* What happens if you compile it natively?
 * Can you return different image formats?
 Different sizes?
 * What other task could be suitable for edge computing?